skrattaren/apf.rst/apf.rst

 + [p.
 26] "'[...] *yes*, Twyla: there *is* a Hogfather.'"

-  Susan's response to Twyla's question loosely parodies a delightfully sentimental editorial that first appeared in "`The New York Sun`_" in December 1897.
-The editorial "`Yes, Virginia, There Is a Santa Claus`_", appropriately enough, uses the ideas of 'deeper truths' and 'values' to demonstrate that Santa *must* exist.
+  Susan's response to Twyla's question loosely parodies a delightfully sentimental editorial that first appeared in **The New York Sun** in December 1897.
+The editorial **Yes, Virginia, There Is a Santa Claus**, appropriately enough, uses the ideas of 'deeper truths' and 'values' to demonstrate that Santa *must* exist.